-(Continued from page 5) on his past credits with organized labor and the black community in heavily industrialized northern Indiana.
-Wallace has repeated his now-familiar attacks on "the establishment," appealing to blue-collar conservatives who have shown a strong preference for him in past elections.

-In the 1964 primary, Wallace won nearly a third of the total vote.
-Running as an independent in the 1968 general election, he got 12 percent of the total.

-Wallace has been cautious in assessing his chances, saying he would consider 30 percent of the total vote a very good showing.

-But through today, Gordon S. Angelo, the Democratic state chairman, has insisted that Wallace had the potential to win more than 40 percent.
-With the exception of Florida, where he got From the start, Hoover's per-42 percent, this would be the sonal grip on all the important largest total Wallace has won outside the South.
+outside the South.

-"Let her rip, Art," said Abowd,

-the smoke of his cigar swirling

-slowly to the ceiling.
-The barrel

-slowly rose.
-The finger tightened

-on the trigger.
-The Abowd, in a

-surprising and rare act of mercy,

-said, "Hold it Art.
-We can't shoot

-him with that cross on his chest.

-Besides, we still have to pay a visit With that the Observer men slowly backed out of the Prime Mover's office.
-As they were leaving Krsten is reported to have said, "Can Vito borrow that to Corso." sometime?' ployes have neither the civil Service nor a union to inhibit the Director's whims.
-He has shaped the Bureau in his own Victorian image, and has been changed in the process himself. $\overline{\text{Close}}$ associates see his mother's politics meant free play for Hoover politics.
-The 15,000 F.B.I. em- Wednesday, May 3, 1972 influence in the Martinet's rule and in his occasional bursts of com- Personal affairs were strictly regulated at the bureau.
+"Let her rip, Art," said Abowd, the smoke of his cigar swirling Last night at midnight eight slowly to the ceiling.
+The barrel Observer soldiers moved into the slowly rose.
+The finger tightened Prime Mover's office in retaliation on the trigger.
+The Abowd, in a of SBP R. Calhoun Kersten's surprising and rare act of mercy, said, "Hold it Art.
+We can't shoot bodily removal of Observer Editorin-Chief John Abowd earlier that him with that cross on his chest. evening.
+Led by Abowd and Besides, we still have to pay a visit caporegimes Don Ruane and Anthony Abowd, the Observer Enforcer persuaded the Prime to Corso."
+With that the Observer men slowly backed out of the Prime Mover's office.
+As they were leaving Krsten is reported to have said, "Can Vito borrow that sometime?" politics meant free play for Hoover politics.
+The 15,000 F.B.I. em-ployes have neither the civil Service nor a union to inhibit the Director's whims.
+He has shaped the Bureau in his own Victorian image, and has been changed in the process himself.
+Close associates see his mother's influence in the Martinet's rule and in his occasional bursts of compassion.

+Personal affairs were strictly regulated at the bureau.
 In a case that went to court in 1967, a 26year-old clerk was dismissed for keeping a girl friend in his apartment overnight.
-Agents have been reprimanded for reading Playboy magazine Notre Dame - St. Mary's Theatre presents SHOWBOA A musical by Kern & Hammerstein II April 28, 29, May 4, 5, 6 8:30 pm sharp O'Laughlin Auditorium Tickets \$2.50, \$2 for students, ND-SMC faculty.
-Information and Reservations at 284-4141, 284- WE'RE MOVING JUNE 11st= COMMUNITY NEWSTAND to 113 W. Monroe St. South Bend, Ind.
-Student discount We give students a break, with special reduced rates in Hilton Hotels from Boston to Honolulu.
-(Faculty and graduate school students get a dis- Let us send you a pamphlet listing the Hilton Hotels and Inns that offer special student rates.
+Agents have been reprimanded for reading Playboy magazine to 113 W. Monroe St. South Bend, Ind

+We give students a break, with special reduced rates in Hilton Hotels from Boston to Honolulu.
+(Faculty and graduate school students get a discount too.)
+Let us send you a pamphlet listing the Hilton Hotels and Inns that offer special student rates.
 Also a Hilton Student Identification Card to use whenever you register.
 Mail this coupon to Hilton Hotels Corporation, Travel Department, National Sales Division, 9880 Wilshire Blvd., Beverly Hills, California 90210.
 We want to make it easy for you to come visit the Hiltons.
+X machine gun.

-Zip City____State These Cabinet Positions Are Open:
+These Cabinet Positions Are Open: